Morjovski/profit_graph/README.md

 ```
 ## Launch

-To launch a program, launch a cmd and write:
+To launch a program, open a cmd (Win+R) and enter:
 ```
 startgraph
 ```